 The candidate must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
 There must be evidence that the candidate has:

-identified and complied with contractual requirements within scope of own job role in the provision of employment services to at least 5 different clients, where at least 3 of those clients present with multiple barriers to employment
+identified contractual requirements and produced service delivery documentation within scope of own job role in the provision services to at least 5 different clients

 monitored and reported on contractual compliance for at least 1 workplace.